Skip to main content

 Uganda used the CAR tool to identify the system with the highest transformative potential: the cattle corridor agricultural landscape (with its five mixed farming systems).
 The corridor is one of the country’s most vulnerable landscapes to climate change and yet serves as a food basket for over 7 million rural population.
 Uganda’s Cattle Corridor covering about 35 percent of Uganda's land surface, with a massive network of pastoralist communities.

-Application of the CAR tool and the review of drivers of climate risks and vulnerabilities in the Cattle Corridor revealed a lack of assets and credit, green technology, limited human and technical capacity to undertake planning and implementation of climate actions, and limited financing for climate action as key drivers.
+Application of the CAR tool and the review of drivers of climate risks and vulnerabilities in the Cattle Corridor revealed a lack of assets and credit, green technology, limited human and technical capacity to plan and implement climate actions, and limited financing for climate action as key drivers.
 Additional vulnerabilities included entrenched gender inequality and social exclusion.

-The tool recommended more support for climate adaptation planning at subnational levels, particularly at the district level; and strengthening financial de-risking measures that catalyse private sector investments in climate resilient cassava, dairy, banana, and cocoa value chai development.
-Uniquely, the application of the tool in Uganda used participatory methods, meaning that ministries, academia, private sector and development partners were involved.
+The tool recommended more support for climate adaptation planning at subnational levels, particularly at the district level, and strengthening financial de-risking measures that catalyze private sector investments in climate-resilient cassava, dairy, banana, and cocoa value chain development.
+Uniquely, the application of the tool in Uganda used participatory methods, meaning that ministries, academia, the private sector and development partners were involved.

 Uganda is using the CAR tool’s recommendations to improve pasture and livestock management that can provide mitigation co-benefits for delivering on the country’s NDC GHG target.
-Additionally, the outcomes are feeding into gender-responsive district development plans in six districts and representing a basis for project pipeline development with the private sector.
+Additionally, the outcomes feed into gender-responsive district development plans in six districts and represent a basis for project pipeline development with the private sector.

 THE CO-BENEFITS OF A CLIMATE ACTION REVIEW